Skip to Main Content

 • Heading 1 - Used for the section headings (Summary of the Case, Table of Contents, etc.) Puts text in Times New Roman 12 point bold and centered.
 This style is included in the table of contents as a first level heading.
 Because these are all already set up in the template, you should not need to use Heading 1.

 • Heading 2 - Use for main Point Headings.
 Puts text in Times New Roman, 12 point, all caps with the paragraph assigned an outline level (numbering) of a Roman numeral and indented accordingly.
 This style is included in the table of contents as a second level heading.
 As needed, you will need to apply this style.
+Note: Do not use for the Issue(s) listed under the Statement of the Issues because you do not want that text to appear in the table of contents.

 • Heading 3 - Use for point sub-headings.
 Puts text in Times New Roman, 12 point, with the paragraph assigned an outline level (numbering) of a letter and indented accordingly.
 This style is included in the table of contents as a third level heading.
 As needed, you will need to apply this style.
 Note: Applying this style does not automatically put the heading in title case; you will have to do that yourself.